-★★★★★Back in cinemas as part of a major Roman Polanski retrospective at BFI Southbank in London, Repulsion (1965) ranks among the director's best work.
-It's an expertly crafted masterpiece, finding a genuine sense of horror in the domestic and the mundane.
-Time has not dulled its impact, it remains a deeply terrifying vision of mental disintegration propelled by a highly inventive collage of audio and visual prestidigitation.
-Polanski weaves the Freudian undertones onto this canvas of technical mastery, creating not only an effective portrait of everyday madness, but also a chilly yet obfuscated indictment of the permissiveness of 1960s London.
+Re-released as part of the Roman Polanski retrospective at BFI Southbank in London, Repulsion (1965) ranks among the director’s best work.
+It’s an expertly crafted masterpiece, finding a genuine sense of horror in the domestic and the mundane.
+Time has not dulled its impact, it remains a deeply terrifying vision of mental disintegration propelled by a highly inventive collage of celluloid trickery.
+Polanski weaves the Freudian undertones onto this canvas of technical mastery, creating not only an effective portrait of everyday madness, but also an ambiguously chilly indictment of the permissiveness of 60s London.
+That it is the urtext of the modern cinema’s complex thesis the synonymy of fear and desire makes its position in the Polanski canon troublingly relevant.

-French actress Catherine Deneuve plays Carol, a young Belgian girl working in a London beauty parlour and living in a flat with her sister Helen (Yvonne Furneaux) in South Kensington.
-Visibly uncomfortable in the company of men, Carol is painfully shy, spurning the advances of would-be-suitor Colin (John Fraser) and resenting Helen's boorish boyfriend Michael (Ian Hendry).
-When her sister leaves her to go on holiday with Michael, Carol becomes increasingly reclusive and retreats into a horrific fantasy world of imaginary attackers and physical decay.
+Catherine Deneuve plays Carol, a young Belgian girl working in a London beauty parlour and living in a flat with her sister Helen (Yvonne Furneaux) in South Kensington.
+Visibly uncomfortable in the company of men, Carol is painfully shy, spurning the advances of would-be-suitor Colin (John Fraser) and resenting Helen’s boorish boyfriend Michael (Ian Hendry).
+When her sister leaves her to go on holiday with Michael, Carol becomes increasingly reclusive and retreats into a horrific fantasy world.
+Polanski bombards us with a cornucopia of nightmarish embellishments; from hands reaching through a wall or a rotting rabbit corpse on a table, the imagery is a surrealist vision of proximate decay.

 Repulsion screens as part of the BFI's Roman Polanski season, which runs throughout January and February 2013.
 For more info and to buy tickets, visit http://bit.ly/VvLmNw.